 Q: Do birthplaces alone determine a president's connection to a state?

 A: No, while birthplaces are significant, a president's formative years, education, and political career can be shaped by different states.
-For example, Abraham Lincoln was born in Kentucky but is closely associated with Illinois due to his political career there.
+Here's one way to look at it: Abraham Lincoln was born in Kentucky but is closely associated with Illinois due to his political career there.

 Q: How might future presidential origins change?